Diego Sanchez: Lightweight division and UFC Lightweight title shot

 He made his lightweight debut in his next fight on February 21, 2009, at UFC 95 against Joe Stevenson.
 Training for the bout Sanchez worked with professional boxers Joey Gilbert and Lupe Aquino, Brazilian grappling experts Xande and Saulo Ribeiro and wrestling coach Bob Anderson.
 Although Stevenson pressed the action throughout the bout, Sanchez landed the better strikes and won by unanimous decision.
 Both fighters earned a Fight of the Night bonus award.
 Diego credits Tony Robbins for giving him mental preparation for this latest fight, and was seen entering the bout chanting "Yes!" repeatedly.
 This would go on to inspire the "Yes!" chant, popularized by professional wrestler, Daniel Bryan.

 On June 20, 2009, Sanchez won a split-decision victory against Clay Guida at the finale of The Ultimate Fighter: United States vs. United Kingdom Finale.
 Sanchez won Fight of the Night honors, his second such award in a row.
 Opening up with a seemingly endless barrage of jabs and right uppercuts for the first minute he shook Guida, in the first round Sanchez also connected with a head kick that floored his opponent.
 Sanchez maintained a superior standup through the first round and the rest of the fight, though Guida rallied and made a contest of the next two rounds in a closely contested match.
 The fight went on to win "Fight of the Year" by several MMA magazines and the UFC.

-At UFC 107 on December 12, 2009, Sanchez fought and lost to BJ Penn for the UFC Lightweight Championship.
+At UFC 107 on December 12, 2009, Sanchez fought and lost to B.J.
+Penn for the UFC Lightweight Championship.
 Early in the first round, Penn landed a right hand that dropped Sanchez, followed by flurry of punches that almost prompted referee Herb Dean to stop the fight.
 Although Sanchez was able to recover enough to stay in the bout, he was outclassed in the following four rounds that saw Penn dominate with superior stand up, whilst all 27 takedown attempts made by Sanchez were negated by Penn's superior defense.
 Early in the fifth round, Penn landed a head kick that caused a large cut to be opened up on the forehead of Sanchez.
 Herb Dean called the action to a halt for doctor's advice and the fight ended at 2:37 by TKO, marking the first time Sanchez has been stopped in a fight.
 This also marked only the second fight in UFC history to end in the fifth round.
 At the post-fight press conference, UFC President Dana White was quoted saying Sanchez was "about as busted up as I've ever seen a guy."
 Sanchez had his bottom lip completely split open, with his left eye swollen shut and a large cut above his left eyebrow.